iip-ecosphere/platform/platform/documentation/FAQ.md

 *Reason:* By default, Python buffers the standard output streams.
 If a service is running longer, full buffers are emitted, potentially a bit delayed.
 For integrations based on the command line streams, delays may cause effects on downstream services.
 Moreover, as we operate in this case on standard input/output, we redirect standard output to standard error streams.

 *Solution:* On regular Python calls of oktoflow (service integration, Python function calls) we now apply the Python argument -u, which disables standard stream buffering.
-For non-commandline stream integrations, e.g. webservices, we will stop redirecting standard output to standard error.
+Non-commandline stream integrations, e.g. webservices, log to usual streams, i.e., print to sysout.